Funding Opportunities

 Public Comment and Hearings

-The Affordable Housing Advisory Committee will hold a public hearing on the proposed amendments to the 2025 Annual Action Plan at 3:00 p.m., Tuesday, December 16, 2025.
+The Affordable Housing Advisory Committee will conduct a public hearing on the draft Plan for recommendation to Bend City Council at 3:00 p.m. on Tuesday, March 31, 2026, in City Council Chambers, located at 710 NW Wall Street, Bend, Oregon.
 Oral comments are welcome.
-Meeting information is available on the committee website at www.bendoregon.gov/committees/affordable-housing-advisory-committee.
+Meeting information is available on the committee website at www.bendoregon.gov/government/committees/affordable-housing-advisory-committee.

 Accommodation Information for People with Disabilities

 This meeting/event location is accessible.
-Sign language interpreter service, assistive listening devices, closed captioning, a reader to review materials with the sight impaired, a language interpreter, materials in alternate formats such as Braille, large print, electronic formats and CD formats, or any other accommodations are available upon advance request.
-Please contact the Housing Division no later than Friday, December 12, 2025, at housing@bendoregon.gov and/or (541) 323-8550.
-Relay Users Dial 7-1-1.
-Providing at least 3 days notice prior to the event will help ensure availability.
+Sign language interpreter service, assistive listening devices, closed captioning, a reader to review materials with the sight impaired, a language interpreter, materials in alternative format such as Braille, large print, electronic formats and CD formats, or any other accommodations are available upon advance request.
+Please contact the Housing Division no later than Friday, March 27, 2026, at housing@bendoregon.gov and/or (541) 323-8550; Relay Users Dial 7-1-1.
+Providing at least 3 days’ notice prior to the event will help ensure availability.

 Public hearing and public comment periods are archived and available for review as of January 1, 2026.
 Previous notices are available upon request by contacting housing@bendoregon.gov.